Double well potentials and quantum gates: Two particles in a potential well

 \section{Two particles in a potential well}

-The well-known example of two particles in the same potential well illustrates the important pedagogical point that the energy levels of quantum systems do \textit{not} depend on whether or not the particles are identical.
-The occupation of those energy levels, however, is influenced by quantum statistics if, and only if, the particles are identical.
+The well-known example of two particles in a potential well illustrates the important point that the energy levels of quantum systems do not depend on whether or not the particles are identical.
+The occupation of these energy levels is influenced by quantum statistics if, and only if, the particles are identical.